 How long does it take to cure neuropathy?

-In some cases, neuropathy can be more difficult to cure than others.
-If it was caused by radiation or chemotherapy, it may be more difficult to cure, taking between 2 and 5 years.
+Sometimes neuropathy can be more difficult to cure than others.
+If it was caused by radiation or chemotherapy, it may take between 2 and 5 years to treat.
 In most cases, neuropathy goes away within 3 to 5 months after your last treatment.

 How do you know if neuropathy is getting worse?